cookpad/aws-xray/README.md

 Requiring `aws/xray/rails` inserts Rack middleware to the middleware stack and the middleware automatically starts tracing context.
 Another requiring `aws/xray/hooks/net_http` inserts a hook to net/http and it records out-going HTTP requests/responses automatically.

 Then setup [X-Ray daemon](http://docs.aws.amazon.com/xray/latest/devguide/xray-daemon.html) in your runtime environment.
-Once the daemon is ready, run your application with some environment variable required by aws-xray gem.
+Once the daemon is ready, run your application with some environment variables required by aws-xray gem.

 - `AWS_XRAY_LOCATION`: Point to X-Ray daemon's bind address and port. e.g. `localhost:2000`.
 - `AWS_XRAY_SAMPLING_RATE`: Set sampling rate.
 If you are just checking behavior, you can disable sampling by setting `1`.